vais-ral/CIL-Docs/docs/quantification/LabelQuantification.rst

 To run the example code you need to download the following data file: :download:`Foam Data <../../test/FoamData.tif>`

+To run the below code you need to install the following packages:

+   * tifffile ( conda install -c conda-forge tifffile )

 .. code-block:: python

     # Imports